kimminss0/minseo-kim.net/README.md

 # minseo-kim.net

-Personal website built with [Hakyll](https://jaspervdj.be/hakyll/), a static site generator.
+Personal website built with [Hakyll](https://jaspervdj.be/hakyll/), a static site generator written in Haskell.
 Hosted at [minseo-kim.net](https://minseo-kim.net).

 ## How to Build

 ### Prerequisites

-Make sure you have Haskell and Cabal installed.
-It is recommended to use GHCup for the installation.
+Make sure you have Cabal installed.
+It is recommended to use GHCup for installation.

 ### Build Steps